DandiWong/TradingAgents/README.md

 ## Configuration

-TradingAgents now uses a JSON-based configuration system for managing LLM providers, API keys, and project settings.
+TradingAgents uses a comprehensive JSON-based configuration system for managing LLM providers, API keys, project settings, and internationalization.
 The configuration is stored in `config.json` in the project root.

 ### Configuration Structure